Helping Students Find On/Off-campus Jobs or Internships

 Unlike traditional classes, students may register for an internship at almost any point in the academic semester.
 Students may repeat up to 15 internship credits and apply them towards graduation.
 The internship class is offered online in fall, spring, and summer as a pass/fail course.

-Students also have the option of completing an internship for 0-credit.
+Students also have the option of completing an internship for no-credit.
 This internship does not show up on their transcript.

 Posting Jobs or Internships